ishandini/AppExtensions/README.md

 # AppExtensions
-Include Today app extension and Share activity - some feature not working in simiulator
+Include Today app extension and Share activity - some features not working in simiulator